 Investment Policy

-Approved by the Board of Directors May 31, 2011
+January 19, 2016

 I. Intent

-This Investment Policy is intended to establish clear investment guidelines for the benefit of the Board of Directors (the “Board”) of the New York-New Jersey Trail Conference (the “TC”), TC’s Finance (aka “Administrative”) Committee and Investment Sub-committee, and, if applicable, TC’s external investment managers.
+This Investment Policy is intended to establish clear investment guidelines for the benefit of the Board of Directors (the “Board”) of the New York-New Jersey Trail Conference (the “TC”), TC’s Finance Committee and Investment Sub-committee, and, if applicable, TC’s external investment managers.

 In recognition of its responsibility to manage its invested assets prudently, the Board has appointed a Finance Committee in accordance with the By-Laws of the TC.
 The Investment Committee, a sub-committee of the Finance Committee, has been charged with the responsibility to supervise the management of all funds belonging to the TC, and has been further charged with the responsibility of keeping the Finance Committee and the Board properly advised of the status of such investments.

-The Investment Committee will review this Investment Policy on a regular basis and any significant revisions will be communicated to the Board, Finance Committee and investment managers within 30 days.
+The Investment Committee will review this Investment Policy on a regular basis and any proposed significant revisions will be communicated to the Board, Finance Committee and investment managers within 30 days.

 II.
 Asset Allocation and Diversification Requirements

+The Trail Conference’s investments will be custodied in three portfolios, each of which is a separate brokerage account at Charles Schwab & Co.:

+the Operations Account - Schwab # 6642-7491

+the Land Acquisition & Stewardship Fund (LASF) – Schwab #5621-7388

+the Legacy Fund – Schwab #1030-5380

+(A) The Operations Account

+This portfolio may be thought of as having three investment “baskets”

-The Trail Conference’s investment portfolio shall be divided into three “buckets”:A short-term liquidity pool that can be drawn upon to cover projected operating deficits over the next three months.
-The amount needed will vary during the year, but most of the time this could be sized in the range of $50-$100 thousand.
-This amount would be resident in the TC’s checking account and bank money market fund.
+1. A short-term liquidity pool that can be drawn upon to cover projected operating deficits and other cash needs (“liquidity needs”) over the next six months.
+This amount may be resident in the TC’s checking account, bank money market fund, or in the Schwab account.

-An intermediate-term liquidity pool to fund projected operating expenses in the range of 6-12 months into the future.
-This pool would be part of the TC’s brokerage account, invested in funds of money market instruments and short-term bonds.
+2. An intermediate-term liquidity pool to fund projected liquidity needs more than six months into the future.
+This pool would be part of the TC’s Schwab account and invested in money market and short-term bond funds.
 Transfers from this pool to the short-term pool would be made as needed to maintain the desired degree of liquidity in the bank accounts.

-Money not needed to fund the two liquidity pools would be invested in a long-term investment portfolio to achieve a combination of income and growth objectives.
+3. Money not needed to fund the two liquidity pools would be invested in a long-term investment portfolio to achieve a combination of income and growth objectives.

+(B) The LASF Account

+This portfolio will usually have no significant liquidity needs except when it is anticipated that a purchase of property will occur within the next three months.
+Amounts deemed needed for liquidity will be invested in the LASF Schwab account in money market and short-term bond funds.
+All other LASF money will be invested in a long-term investment portfolio.

+(C ) The Legacy Fund

+This portfolio is a Board-created quasi-endowment fund, not subject to the requirements imposed by state statutes on endowment funds.
+It is expected that this Fund will receive money from bequests for which the TC is the beneficiary in accordance with the policy recommended by the Membership and Development Committee and then recommended by the Finance Committee to the Board for approval.
+The Fund will be managed so that a percentage of its principal (typically 5%) recommended by the Investment Committee and approved by the Board is available for financing annual operational expenses.
+In addition, the Fund’s principal may be used for any Board-designated purpose.

+The Legacy Fund will usually have no significant liquidity needs, except for known withdrawals approved by the Board.
+Amounts deemed needed for liquidity will be invested in the Legacy Schwab account in money market and short-term bond funds.
+All other Legacy money will be invested in a long-term investment portfolio.